GadaaLabs

 ├── StopIteration

-The key insight: except Exception catches everything except SystemExit, KeyboardInterrupt, and GeneratorExit.
+The critical insight: except Exception catches everything except SystemExit, KeyboardInterrupt, and GeneratorExit.
 Those three inherit directly from BaseException because they represent program lifecycle events, not errors in your logic.
-Catching them accidentally is a bug — your program would ignore Ctrl+C, for example.
+Accidentally catching KeyboardInterrupt would make your program unresponsive to Ctrl+C.

 Python